 Students can choose to lodge an appeal concerning their grade within 3 weeks of the thesis's grade being announced.
 Students must do this via Studentweb.
-The faculty's examinations office will contact the course coordinator in order to find a new external examiner and the thesis must be reassessed.
+The faculty's examinations office will contact the supervisor in order to find a new external examiner and the thesis must be reassessed.
 The new examiner will not have access to the original grade for the thesis.
-The deadline for a new assessment by an examiner is 4 weeks from submission of the appeal for bachelor's theses and 6 weeks from submission of the appeal for master's theses.
+The deadline for a new assessment by an examiner is 4 weeks from submission of the appeal for bachelor's and master's theses.